 Zachary Kniebel

-Zachary Kniebel over 5 years ago
+Zachary Kniebel almost 6 years ago

 Considering this is one of the first results on Google, I feel obliged to point out that your formula T=Qsp*t is incomplete, as you haven't pointed out that the value t must be calculated based on team point velocity over time.
 Story points are a proxy for hours and the relationship between story points and hours is exponential - not direct, as is implied by this formula, as-is.
 Story points are meant to represent complexity rather than hours.
 The assumption is that a larger task with more dependencies has more opportunity for things to go wrong and this "risk" or "complexity" must be accounted for.
 To relate to real-world scenarios, story points are meant to provide a quantifiable measurement for effort for a task in which a resource may say "well, it could take 3 hours or it could take 3 days if x happens."
 For this reason, as the number of story points increase, the number of (roughly) equivalent hours must increase at a greater rate.
 For example, 1 story point may be equal to 1 hour, 2 story points to 4 hours, 3 story points to a day, 5 story points to 1 week, and 8 story points to two weeks.
 In the end, when you graph your story points (x) vs hours (y) you should always get an exponential relationship (curve).
 With that being said, business people don't want to see a curve and neither do project managers who want an idea of how a project is progressing.
 As such, an average can be used to determine the *average value of 1 story point in hours* (this is what your t value should represent).
 Because story point values are generally chosen from fibonacci numbers (or an alternative system) with a pre-determined maximum (often 8 or 13) the margin of error on this average is limited, however it is recommended that this average be reviewed at the end of each sprint.
 Doing so may also help to identify unanticipated project issues and slowdowns.